John's

 Trent was another member of the Chez Wafra lunch group.

 Trent left Chevron and Wafra for Kuala Lumpur, and then moved on to Libya with Woodside.
-He's apparently moving to Perth now.
+He's now in Calgary still doing Borneo Geology.

 Rey Jesso